baohm88/todos/README.md

 7. Click the `(🗑)` to delete the __completed__ tasks.

 8. Click the buttons `(⌂ All)`, `(☼ Today)` and `(★ Important)` to switch between __All__ tasks, __Today__ tasks or __Important__ tasks.

+9. Type anything in the search box on the top to search tasks by title.